In order to qualify for Social Security disability benefits, every bullet point below must describe you:

 |Have you worked full-time for at least 5 in the last 10 years full-time and paid FICA taxes?||No||Yes|

 |Unemployed 5+ years, worked part time and/or seasonal jobs or didn’t pay FICA taxes?||Yes||No|

 Qualifying for SSI: Maximum Monthly Income Amount and Resource Limits

 Since SSI helps disabled people with little to no income, the SSA uses resource limits to decide who’s eligible.
 In order to qualify for monthly benefits, eligible SSI applicants must:

 - Have less than $2,000 in resources available to you individually (or $3,000 for couples).
 Your home, vehicle, wedding rings, clothing, appliances and furniture don’t count towards your resource limits in order to qualify for SSI.
 However, the SSA does count cash, savings bonds, land, life insurance and anything else you can sell towards this limit.

-- Receive less than $1,260 in monthly income.
-This includes your non-wage earnings, like alimony, child support, dividends and earned interest as well as “free” housing or meals from family members.
+- Receive less than $1,350 in monthly income.
+This is what the SSA calls “substantial gainful income,” and it covers more than just work wages.
+It also includes your non-wage earnings, like alimony, child support, dividends and earned interest as well as “free” housing or meals from family members.